 The Truth: The Medicaid rules provide that a person can be disqualified for giving away property, in some cases.
 But a lot depends on what is given away, to whom, and when.
 So, again, it’s complicated.
 Some asset transfers are not penalized under the Medicaid rules.
 Consult with a lawyer who knows the law.

-The Truth: The disqualification isn’t always 3 years long and sometimes there is no disqualification at all.
-True, there is a 3 year (transitioning to 5 year) “look-back” for some asset transfers under the Medicaid rules.
+The Truth: The disqualification isn’t always 5 years long and sometimes there is no disqualification at all.
+True, there is a 5 year “look-back” for some asset transfers under the Medicaid rules.
 This means that the Medicaid agency will look back at all transfers of property, including sales for less than market value.
-For some transfers, the “look-back” actually goes back 5 years.
-However, the rules penalizing transfers do not apply to all transfers.
+The rules penalizing transfers do not apply to all transfers.
 See #2 above.

 The Truth: When a married person applies for Medicaid, assets in either or both spouse’s name are considered by the Medicaid agency.
 However, some assets won’t be “countable” and you may keep some as an asset allowance if your spouse enters a nursing home.
 See #1 above.